friendsofstrandseq/TranslocatoR/README.md

     output.folder = "/data/example-data/example-output/your-output",
     samples = c("RPE-BM510"),
     options = "majority",
-#   trfile = "/data/example-data/example-input/trfile-example.txt",
+    trfile = "/data/example-data/example-input/trfile-example.txt",
     )
 ```

 #### Input ####
-1. MosaiCatcher output-folder structure containing "RPE-BM510" as examplary sample: ```/data/example-data/example-input```
+1. MosaiCatcher output-folder structure containing "RPE-BM510" as a sample: ```/data/example-data/example-input```
-2. Examplary file containing the manually-identified strand states of the suspected translocation ```/data/example-data/example-input/trfile-example.txt```
+2. Example file containing the manually-identified strand states of the suspected translocation ```/data/example-data/example-input/trfile-example.txt```

 #### Output ####
-1. We provide you with examplary output: ```/data/example-data/example-output/example-run```
+1. We provide you with the expected example-run output: ```/data/example-data/example-output/example-run```
 2. If you have run TranslocatoR yourself the output can be found here: ```/data/example-data/example-output/your-output```

 ### <a name="understand-output">**Understanding the Output**</a>
 `translocation.txt` The primary output-file of interest.

-- **SegA**/**SegB**: Chromosomes that are affected by translocation
+- **SegA**/**SegB**: chromosomes that are affected by translocation: SegA translocates to SegB, haplotypespecific.
-- **cor**: positive/negative correlation
+- **cor**: Positive/negative correlation.
 - **p**: p-value
-- **x**: number of matching states
+- **x**: Number of matching states.
-- **n**: number of cells
+- **n**: Number of cells.
-- **pBH**: FDR-adjustes p-value
+- **pBH**: FDR-adjusted p-value.

 The other output files are useful for further reference, but not crucial.

 - `outliers.txt` Outlyer cells that do not match the segregation pattern for any of the identified translocations.
-User can use this to double-check the listed cells.
+Can be used to double-check the listed cells.
 - `haplotypes-per-arm-txt` Matrix containing all split haplotypes per cell.
 - `pvalue-table.txt` Full matrix of segment comparisons and p-values; no cut-off applied.
 - `recurrent-segments.txt` Matrix of recurrent segments (>1x; not entire chr).
 Lists start-/end-point in N-cells.
-Can be used to infer breakpoint.
+Can be used to infer breakpoint and thus validate the detected translocations.

 #### Understanding the Examplary Output ####

+The output-file of primary interest ist `translocations.txt` where TranslocatoR gives a list of detected translocations with FDR-adjusted p-values.
+This list is affected by the arguments used for the run.
+In our example you can see three translocations.
 For our example-data TranslocatoR finds the previously described translocation der(X)t(X;10) ([Janssen et al., 2011, DOI: 10.1126/science.1210214](http://science.sciencemag.org/content/333/6051/1895)).